-The lawyers explained that they had visited Metryman at the Fort.
+The lawyers explained that they had visited Merryman at the Fort.
 The prisoner reported to them that he had been informed that he had been arrested on an order from "one General Keim, of Pennsylvania," whom he did not know.
-It was alleged that Metryman was the captain of some militia company of Baltinore County, but Metryman said he had never heard of that company.
-Finally, the person now detaining Metryman "in close custody" was detaining Metryman "in close custody" was detaining Metryman bad signed his petition in front of his lawyers during their interview at Fort Metryman had signed his petition in front of his lawyers during their interview at Fort MetHenry.
+It was alleged that Merryman was the captain of some militia company of Baltimore County, but Merryman said he had never heard of that company.
+Finally, the person now detaining Merryman "in close custody" was Brevet Brigadier General George Cadwalader.
+Merryman had signed his petition in front of his lawyers during their interview at Fort McHenry.
 All access to the prisoner was denied except for his counsel and his brother-in-law.

-The Arrest of John Merryman by train to Baltimore and then by hack to Fort Central Railroad.
-Merryman had been taken Abel, stationed at Relay House on the Northern a detachment of soldiers led by a Lieutenant outside Cockeysville, north of Baltimore, by had been abducted from his bed in his home at two o'clock that same morning, Merryman more.
-Gill and Williams further explained that in front of the U.S. Commissioner in Baltiand that they had just sworn to the petition that they were counsel for John Merryman, Gill and George H. Williams.
-They explained .Mashington by Maryland attorneys George M. Justice Roger Brooke Taney at his home in a writ of habeas corpus was presented to Chief Late on Saturday, May 25, 1861, a petition for
+George Gill was one of two counsels for John Merryman, the Maryland citizen imprisoned without benefit of habeas corpus in 1861.